Frequently Asked Questions

 Can I Reinvest My Distributions?

 Yes, distributions can be reinvested and no contribution fee is payable.
+In fact, a discount of up to 5% on the issued unit price is available for those who reinvest their distributions.

 More information about the Fund’s Distribution Reinvestment Plan can be accessed here.